survivejs/react-book/manuscript/01_webpack_compared.md

 Even though it would be possible to achieve some of these with other tools such as Gulp or Grunt, it would definitely take a lot more work to pull off.
 In webpack it's a matter of configuration.
 Note that you can get HMR to Browserify through [livereactload](https://github.com/milankinen/livereactload) so it's not a feature that's exclusive to webpack.

 All of these smaller features add up.
 You can get surprisingly many things done out of the box.
-And if you are missing something there are loaders and plugins available that allow you to go further. webpack comes with a significant learning curve but it's a tool worth learning given it saves so much time and effort over longer term.
+And if you are missing something there are loaders and plugins available that allow you to go further.
+Webpack comes with a significant learning curve but it's a tool worth learning given it saves so much time and effort over longer term.

 To get a better idea how it compares to some other tools, check out [the official comparison](https://webpack.github.io/docs/comparison.html).

 ### Supported Module Formats

-webpack allows you to use different module formats, but under the hood they all work the same way.
+Webpack allows you to use different module formats, but under the hood they all work the same way.
 All of them also work straight out of the box.

 **CommonJS**